 - If you need to store pneumococcal conjugate vaccine (13-valent) at home, talk with your doctor, nurse, or pharmacist about how to store it.

 - If your symptoms or health problems do not get better or if they become worse, call your doctor.

 - Do not share your drugs with others and do not take anyone else's drugs.

 - Keep a list of all your drugs (prescription, natural products, vitamins, OTC) with you.
 Give this list to your doctor.

 - Talk with the doctor before starting any new drug, including prescription or OTC, natural products, or vitamins.

 - Keep all drugs in a safe place.
 Keep all drugs out of the reach of children and pets.

-- This information should not be used to decide whether or not to take pneumococcal conjugate vaccine or any other medicine.
+- This information should not be used to decide whether or not to take pneumococcal conjugate vaccine (13-valent) or any other medicine.
 Only the healthcare provider has the knowledge and training to decide which medicines are right for a specific patient.
 This information does not endorse any medicine as safe, effective, or approved for treating any patient or health condition.
-This is only a brief summary of general information about this medicine.
-It does NOT include all information about the possible uses, directions, warnings, precautions, interactions, adverse effects, or risks that may apply to pneumococcal conjugate vaccine.
+This is only a brief summary of general information about pneumococcal conjugate vaccine (13-valent).
+It does NOT include all information about the possible uses, directions, warnings, precautions, interactions, adverse effects, or risks that may apply to pneumococcal conjugate vaccine (13-valent).
 This information is not specific medical advice and does not replace information you receive from the healthcare provider.
-You must talk with the healthcare provider for complete information about the risks and benefits of using this medicine.
+You must talk with the healthcare provider for complete information about the risks and benefits of using pneumococcal conjugate vaccine (13-valent).

 More about pneumococcal 13-valent vaccine